ljoonal/CVR-Plugins/README.md

 Allows you to toggle to a third person mode with a keybind, and zoom in and out with your mouse scrollwheel.

+This is quite heavily WIP still, expect jank!

 ### KeyRebinder

 There is a [Roadmap entry for rebindable keys](https://hub.abinteractive.net/roadmap/inspect?job=212), and a [feature request for nametag toggle keybind](https://forums.abinteractive.net/d/183-toggle-nametag-hotkey).